blattepop/SnekGame/README.txt

 When a player wins, the game restarts automatically.

+PS : YOU MIGHT NEED TO DOWNLOAD THE BUILD'S ZIP MANUALLY.

 CONTROLS :
 Arrows for the red snek.
 WASD for the blue snek.